merylmarasigan/HelpOneChild/README.md

+# Help One Child CarePortal Voting Platform

+This project creates a tablet-friendly voting platform for Help One Child's fundraising events in partnership with CarePortal.
+During four consecutive fundraisers (May 6-9, 2025), donors will engage with CarePortal's platform by reviewing and voting on 3-5 care requests per event.
+Each request will showcase a compelling story about families in need - from a mother needing beds to a grandmother requiring assistance with utilities.
+The platform will display these requests in a format resembling CarePortal, allow simple voting without login requirements, prompt users for optional email signups afterward, and track results to announce which family's needs will be met at each event.
+This initiative aims to familiarize donors with the CarePortal experience and encourage continued engagement beyond the fundraisers.

 ## ROADMAP
 - [ ] Create a voting platform for Care Portal fundraising events
 - [ ] Set up UI that resembles CarePortal branding and styling